gabrielokeke/project-silent-sparrow/README.md

 📰 Live Sports & Anime News Dashboard

 A sleek, responsive real-time dashboard delivering the **latest sports and anime headlines** using **Bright Data’s Web Unlocker and Scraper API**.
-Built with ❤️ using HTML, CSS, and JavaScript (or React).
+Built using a hint of CSS and React.

  🚀 Features